Johnboysmooth/Player_macropad/README.md

 Assuming the flash was successful, it should now be possible to return the microcontroller to the Player!
 PCB and flash the [firmware] via the USB connection.

 # Firmware
 Player! supports either [Vial](https://get.vial.today/) or [VIA](https://www.caniusevia.com/) for rebinding keys.
-It is recommended to use Vial to avoid extra steps for setting up VIA.
+It is recommended to use Vial to allow rebinding of the rotary encoder, and avoid additional steps required in VIA.

 ### Entering bootloader mode
 Player! will need to be put into bootloader mode to allow QMK to be flashed via the USB connection, see below: